As a homesteader, I have a lot of experience with cooking and raising chickens, managing the various plants in my garden, and DIY.

 - Run a full sink of cool water and have a salad spinner resting on a tea cloth at the ready.
 You will probably get water all over!

 - Wash your herbs in the sink, rubbing them gently to remove dirt and bugs.
 Remove any weeds you might find.

-- Assemble your drying racks: Tinfoil on a raised-edge cookie sheet or baking tray works well, with a wire cooling rack on top.
-The more air flow, the quicker they dry.
+- Assemble your drying racks: Tinfoil on a raised-edge cookie sheet or baking tray works well with a wire cooling rack on top.
+The more airflow, the quicker they dry.

-- Spin your herbs in the salad spinner until they're as dry as possible and place them on the drying rack.
+- Spin your herbs in the salad spinner until they're as dry as possible, and place them on the drying rack.
 Layer the herbs as thinly as possible, no deeper than 3 inches!

 - Set your stove to convect.
 140°F is best—at 190°F, the herbs will start losing their tasty oils.

 - Cook time depends on how thick your herb stems and trays are.
 My 3-inch-deep oregano trays, shown in these photos, took about 6-8 hours.
-I turned the trays around (rotated front to back) after 3-4 hours and checked it.
+I turned the trays around (rotated front to back) after 3-4 hours and checked them.

 - Your herbs are dry when the leaves break with very little force and when crunched up, the air looks dusty around them.
 With this method of drying, at least 3/4 of the leaves will stay fairly green.

 - After they've dried, I use a BBQ rack to sift out the stems.
 I try not to break the leaves to keep their oils in, which helps with shelf life.